nh-server/switch-guide/docs/extras/updating.md

 ## Updating Atmosphere

-When updating Atmosphere always make sure to _read the release notes_.
+When updating Atmosphère, always make sure to _read the release notes_.
 They may list important changes and modifications to your system.

-!!! warning "Updating from below Atmosphere 1.0.0"
+!!! warning "Updating from below Atmosphère 1.0.0"
-    If you update from below Atmosphere 1.0.0, there are additional steps to follow.
-You will have to delete the `sept` folder from your sd, delete `fusee-secondary.bin` from your `atmosphere` folder and update your hekate config file: <a href="../../files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.
+    If you update from below Atmosphère 1.0.0, there are additional steps to follow.
+You will have to delete the `sept` folder from your microSD, delete `fusee-secondary.bin` from your `atmosphere` folder and update your Hekate config file: <a href="../../files/emu/hekate_ipl.ini" download>hekate_ipl.ini</a> in the `bootloader` folder.

-When a new version of Atmosphere releases, you can update Atmosphere by following these steps:
+When a new version of Atmosphère releases, you can update Atmosphère by following these steps:

-1. Turn off your Nintendo Switch and plug your SD card in your computer.
+1. Turn off your Nintendo Switch and plug your microSD card in your computer.
 2. Download the latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
-3. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card.
+3. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card.
     - If you are prompted to overwrite files, do so.
-4. (If your hekate is not on the latest version) Update hekate via the steps below
+4. (If your Hekate is not on the latest version) Update Hekate via the steps below
-5. Put your SD card back in your Switch and launch CFW.
+5. Put your microSD card back in your Switch and launch CFW.

 ## Updating Hekate